-- 1) Consultation: Except in an emergency, consultation with a qualified practitioner is desirable when in the judgment of the patient's practitioner: - a) The diagnosis is obscure, and/or - b) There is doubt as to the best therapeutic measures to be utilized, and/or - c) The patient is not a good risk for an operation or treatment.

-- 2) Consultant: A consultant must be well qualified to give an opinion in the field in which his opinion is sought.
-The status of the consultant is determined by the Medical Staff and the Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging on the basis of an individual's training, experience, and competence. - 3) Essentials of a Consultation: A satisfactory consultation includes examination of the patient and review of the medical record.
+- i) Consultation: Except in an emergency, consultation with a qualified physician/licensed independent practitioner is desirable when in the judgment of the patient's physician/licensed independent practitioner: - (a) The patient is not a good risk for operation or treatment, - (b) The diagnosis is obscure, and/or - (c) There is doubt as to the best therapeutic measures to be utilized. - ii) Consultant: A consultant must be well qualified to give an opinion in the field in which his opinion is sought.
+The status of the consultant is determined by the Medical Staff and the Professional Standards Boards on the basis of an individual's training, experience, and competence. - iii) Essentials of a Consultation: A satisfactory consultation includes examination of the patient and review of the medical record.
 A written opinion signed by the consultant must be included in the medical record.
-When operative procedures are involved, the consultation note, except in an emergency, shall be recorded prior to the operation. - 4) Responsibility for Requesting Consultations: The patient's practitioner, through the appropriate ACOS/Chief of Service, shall make certain that members of the staff do not fail in the matter of providing consultation as needed. - 5) Psychiatric Consultations: Psychiatric consultation must be requested for all patients who attempt suicide or take a chemical overdose.
-If the patient refuses to see the consultant, this fact must be documented by the consultant in the medical record. - C. Discharge Planning: Discharge planning is initiated as early as a determination of need is made. - Discharge planning provides for continuity of care to meet identified needs. - 2) Discharge planning is documented in the medical record. - 3) Criteria for discharge are determined by the Multidisciplinary Treatment Team. - Discharge plans, including patient/caregiver education, medications, treatment, follow-up, and patient agreement are documented in the medical record.
+When operative procedures are involved, the consultation note, except in an emergency, shall be recorded prior to the operation. - iv) Responsibility for Requesting Consultations: The patient's physician/licensed independent practitioner, through the Chiefs of Services, shall make certain that members of the staff do not fail in the matter of providing consultation as needed. - v) Psychiatric Consultations: Psychiatric consultation must be requested for all patients who attempt suicide or take a chemical overdose.
+If the patient refuses to see the consultant, this fact must be documented by the consultant in the medical record.

+- C. Discharge Planning: Discharge planning is initiated as early as a determination of need is made, typically upon admission. - i) Discharge planning provides for continuity of care to meet identified needs. - ii) Discharge planning is documented in the medical record. - iii) Criteria for discharge are determined by the Multidisciplinary Treatment Team. - iv) Discharge plans, including patient/caregiver education, medications, treatment, follow-up, and patient agreement are documented in the medical record.